AdamWeissman/AdamWeissman.github.io/_posts/2019-09-25-toc_for_software_abstract_whiteboard_session_1.markdown

 > Determine final outputs, in order to determine dependencies and preconditions
 >

 That lead us to the constraint/problem of the whole **"WHERE TO BEGIN" ISSUE** striking/rising again.
 So, we reframed the goal.
-With the following commentary:  Knowing where to being IS NOT the issue actual... the actual issue is assuming that we need to determine the "absolutely final" outputs.
+With the following commentary:  Knowing where to begin IS NOT the issue actual... the actual issue is assuming that we need to determine the "absolutely final" outputs.

 With that in mind, the replacement goal became